hackforla/internship/.github/ISSUE_TEMPLATE/research--roadmap.md

 We need to create a research roadmap to [describe what and why]

 ### Action Items
+- [ ] Under "Projects," add to the Project Management Board
 - [ ] Add milestone: 06.01.00 Research Roadmap Create Wiki Page
 - [ ] Create a new page on the wiki for the roadmap called: `[type name] Research Overview` using the template for Research Roadmap
   - [ ] link it to the Research Output Overview wiki page